dev-AshishRanjan/time-travel-git/README.md

 > **_For Educational Purpose Only_**

-we tried to make the time travel git as easy and intuitive as possible.
+we tried to make the time travel as easy and intuitive as possible for Git/Github.
 Here's a quick guide on how you can use it:

 1. clone this repo